roncioso/Flip-jQuery/README.md

 Flip!
 =========

-An easy to use jQuery plugin that allows you to flip elements in four directions.
+An easy to use jQuery plugin that allows the flipping of elements in one of four directions.

 Installation
 --------------